 The EEMBC vision is that everyone benefits if the players can agree through a consensual process what the standard metrics for performance evaluation will be.
 In the more than 20 years since our founding in 1997, EEMBC has accumulated a database of benchmark scores that everyone in the EEMBC community can use in product development, R&D, or as a baseline for comparison with their own benchmark test results.
 Published scores, when available, can be accessed from each of the main benchmark pages listed here.
 This common baseline serves everyone by improving transparency and making it that much easier for OEMs to talk to processor vendors and vice versa.

-* About that extra "E".
+We get asked about that extra "E" in EEMBC all the time.
 In 1997, EDN saw a dire need to unify the dozens of embedded processor vendors so it created the "EDN Embedded Microprocessor Benchmark Consortium".
 When EDN and EEMBC parted ways in 2012, EEMBC kept that extra "E" because the name had come to represent an important fixture in the embedded world.

 Copyright © EEMBC